NYSE Euronext: Overview

-NYSE Euronext offers a broad and growing array of financial products and services in cash equities, futures, options, exchange-traded products (ETPs), bonds, market data, and commercial technology.
-Spanning multiple asset classes and six countries, the company's exchanges include the New York Stock Exchange, Liffe, Euronext and NYSE Arca.
-With more than 8,000 listed issues (which includes 90% of the Dow Jones Industrial Average and 80% of the S&P 500, trading on NYSE Euronext's equity markets represents more than one-third of the world's cash equities volume.
-The company also manages the leading European derivatives exchange by value of trading.
+NYSE Euronext provides financial products and services in cash equities, futures, options, exchange-traded products, bonds, market data and commercial technology.
+Its exchanges operated across several asset classes and six countries, and included the New York Stock Exchange, Liffe, Euronext and NYSE Arca.
+It had more than 8,000 listed issues,[1] including 90% of the Dow Jones Industrial Average and 80% of the S&P 500.[2]
+Trading on NYSE Euronext's equity markets accounted for more than one-third of global cash equities volume.
+The company also operated a major European derivatives exchange by value of trading.

 NYSE Euronext is part of the S&P 500 index and the only exchange operator in the S&P 100 index.

 NYSE Euronext is a Delaware corporation, though the principal executive office of NYSE Euronext is located at 11 Wall Street, New York, New York 10005.
 The European headquarters are at 39 Rue Cambon, 75001 in Paris, France.